gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-19-fake-steve-jobs-and-letters-from-bill-g.md

 ## SameGame

 It seems that at some point Comoesta Sakamoto was swept up in the SameGame craze that happened in Japan during the mid-1990s.
-He wrote a strategy guide about how to play it, and published it in two minor variations: one for MaciGame (Macintosh) and one for SameGame (Windows/DOS).
+He wrote a strategy guide about how to play it, and published it in two minor variations: まきがめ必勝ガイド ([MaciGame Victory Guide](http://webcatplus.nii.ac.jp/webcatplus/details/book/2452434.html), for Macintosh) and さめがめ必勝ガイド ([SameGame Victory Guide](http://webcatplus.nii.ac.jp/webcatplus/details/book/2455181.html), for Windows/DOS).

 > さめがめ ([SameGame](https://gamicus.fandom.com/wiki/SameGame)) by Eiji "Kyoto" Fukumoto, is a variation of the original game in the genre: [Chain Shot](https://www.asahi-net.or.jp/~ky6k-mrb/chainsht.htm) by Kuniaki "Morisuke" Moribe (1985, same year as Tetris which would remain behind the iron curtain until 1987).
 >